-Gas Industry has seen rapid growth in past few years but the sector has faced a tough year in 2008-09.
-Although the first half of the year was driven by overwhelm demand and response but the global financial crisis led the producers cut their production significantly.
-The business started gaining its pace again from February.
+Gas Industry has seen rapid growth in past few years.
+The year was driven by overwhelm demand and response.
 The gas business has also witnessed huge price swing from Rs.
-45000/MT in mid 2008 to Rs.25000/MT.
+45000/MT in to Rs.30000/MT.
 Price decontrol downstream and enlightened policy upstream could accelerate the speed at which the energy industry matures.